kurt-krueckeberg/dactyl_manuform_5x6_2/README.md

 Nor can you use the Via Configurator in the normal way to reassign the keys.

-All this suggests the problem is with the hardware.
+All this suggests there is a problem with the hardware.